wroyca/maximize-to-workspace/README.md

 - **Move on Maximize**: When enabled, windows are moved to empty workspaces when maximized (not just fullscreen)
 - **Restore on Close**: When enabled, closing a maximized window returns you to the previous workspace
+- **Create Workspace at End**: When enabled (default), new workspaces are created as the last workspace in the list.
+When disabled, workspaces are created next to the current workspace

 #### Application Filtering